RiddhiRaj/groq-rag/README.md

 # ⚡GroqChat with Llama3-8B⚡
-This web application, built with Streamlit, utilizes Groq's Llama3 model and HuggingFace embeddings to function as an intelligent document assistant.
-Users can upload PDFs, pose questions, and get precise answers derived from the document content.
+This web application, powered by Streamlit, implements a Retrieval-Augmented Generation (RAG) system to function as an intelligent document assistant.
+It leverages Groq API's Llama3-8B for natural language processing and generation, alongside HuggingFace's sentence-transformers for document embedding.
+The application utilizes LangChain for seamless integration of various NLP components, including FAISS for efficient vector storage and retrieval.

 ## 🚀 Features